pragyamittal0/21DaysOfCode/Day2/README.md

 1. You've to print first n fibonacci numbers.
 2. Take as input "n", the count of fibonacci numbers to print.
 3. Print first n fibonacci numbers.
+##### Count digits in a number
+1. You've to count the number of digits in a number.
+2. Take as input "n", the number for which the digits has to be counted.
+3. Print the digits in that number.